tiangolo/poetry-version-plugin/README.md

 ## Why

-By default Poetry expects you to set your package version in `pyproject.toml`.
+By default, Poetry expects you to set your package version in `pyproject.toml`.
 And that would work in most cases.

-But imagine you want to expose the version of your package in a `__version__` variable, so that your users can do things like:
+But imagine you want to expose the version of your package in a `__version__` variable so that your users can do things like:

 ```python
 import my_awesome_package